Number : Season 4, serial 8 of 9

 First UK Broadcast : 8 April – 13 May 1967.

-Plot : The Doctor returns to Gatwick, in 1966 and uncovers a plot by shape-changing chameleons – to kidnap young people for.
+Plot : The Doctor returns to Gatwick, in 1966 – and uncovers a plot by shape-changing chameleons; to kidnap young people.

-Whats good : It has some good ideas.
-The chameleons are a decent concept – not really invaders, more survivalists.
+Whats good : Has some good ideas.
+The chameleons are a decent concept; not really invaders, more survivalists.
 Their “look” is memorable.
-The copied bodies laid out in the carpark is chilling.
+The copied bodies laid out – in the carpark is chilling.
 The on-location airport footage gives it an authentic feel.
 Pauline Collins’ Samantha would have made a good companion; alongside Jamie.
 Sets up the opening events of The Evil Of The Daleks.

-Whats bad : At 6 parts, it’s too long and drawn out.
-Polly and Ben go strangely missing after episode 3 and don’t return till the end.
-It’s another deleted episode.
+Whats bad : At 6 episodes – it’s too long and drawn out.
+Polly and Ben go strangely missing; after episode 3 – and don’t return till the end.
+It’s another deleted story.

-Review With Spoilers : The Faceless Ones is the 8th and penultimate episode of season 4 and features the last appearance of companions Ben and Polly.
+Review With Spoilers : The Faceless Ones is the eighth – and penultimate episode of season 4 and features the last appearance of companions; Ben and Polly.

-The Tardis happens to land at Gatwick airport, London – on 20 July 1966 (the day that Ben and Polly oriinally departed with the First Doctor) and Polly witnesses a murder in one of the hangers of a policeman by some chameleonic lifeforms – masquerading as airport personnel.
+The Tardis happens to land at Gatwick airport, London; on 20 July 1966 (the day that Ben and Polly oriinally departed with the First Doctor) – and Polly witnesses a murder in one of the airplane hangers of a policeman; by some chameleonic lifeforms – masquerading as airport personnel.

-The fearureless Chameleons – (it later turns out) were all disfigured, by their homeworld sun exploding and they now “steal” the identities of other lifeforms by keeping the original victim on ice – to maintain the contact.
-A kind of a Zygon proto-type monster.
+The ‘featureless’5 Chameleons, (it later turns out) – were disfigured, by their homeworld sun exploding – and they now “steal” the identities of other lifeforms (by keeping the original victims alive but unconscious – to maintain thir copy ).
+A kind of pre-cursor to the Zygon.

 The Chameleons are strikingly realised – for a Who monster.
-Their real appearances, are only fleetingly revealed – (until the end) and make up some of the more memorable moments from the first 3 parts.
+Their real appearances, are only fleetingly revealed – and their appearance makes up – some of the more memorable moments, from the first three episodes.

 “Somewhere in outer space, there are fifty thousand young people, three of my friends amongst them, and somehow we’ve got to bring them back.
 I want to get on this last flight, which means the Chameleons must think that everything is going according to plan!”
 The Doctor

-Their intentions; are unusually – for Who, not about world domination/extermination.
-They “only” want to steal 50,000 young people to maintain their copied images and improve their races appearance.
+The Chameleons intentions; are unusually – for Who, not about world domination or Earth extermination.
+They “only” want to steal 50,000 young people to maintain their copied images – and improve their race’s appearance.
 A drop in the ocean really, when taken alongside the Dalek’s and Cybermen’s mass-genocide plans.

-Companions Ben and Polly, are bizarrely written out – mid-episode after being captured by the Chamleons.
-They don’t appear again, until a small pre-filmed reappearance right at the end.
+Companions Ben and Polly, are bizarrely written out of this; mid-story – after being captured by the Chamleons.
+They don’t appear again, until a small pre-filmed reappearance -right at the end.

-Which is an odd way to dispense with 2 likable and popular companions but was probably due to the actors being only paid up for the first half and the decision made to release them.l – following this.
+This is an odd way, to dispense with two likable and popular companions but was probably due to the actors themselves, only being paid for the first half – and the decision made to release them early; as they were leacing anyway.

-It does however, give new companion Jamie room to manoveur and develop -alongside his temporary squeeze; Samantha Briggs (Shirley Valentine‘s Pauline Collins).
+It does however, give new companion Jamie – more room to develop; alongside his new ‘temporary’ squeeze; Samantha Briggs (Shirley Valentine‘s Pauline Collins).

-At 6 parts though, it is far too long and could have been a much more to-the-point and punchier 4-parter.
-The latter parts, are stretched out too much and whilst the Chameleons are an interesting concept – they ultimately aren’t that memorable.
+At 6 episodes, though, it is far too long; and could have been a much more ‘to-the-point’ punchier four-parter.
+The latter parts, are stretched out too much – and whilst the Chameleons are an interesting concept – they ultimately aren’t that memorable.

-Patrick Troughton has a good turn here, as the Doctor.
-He bounces along, somewhere between airport prankster and undercover detective.
-His scenes where he continually harasses the airport commandant – are fun too.
+Patrick Troughton has a good turn here.
+He bounces along, somewhere – between airport prankster and undercover detective.
+His scenes where he continually harasses the airport commandant; are fun too.

-The Faceless Ones is an overly long but still an interesting airport number, with an alternative monster and monster motivational angle.
-It also sets up the next episode; The Evil Of The Daleks
+The Faceless Ones, is an overly long -but still interesting ‘airport number’.
+With a good concept for a monster/antagonist.
+It also feeds into, and sets-up the next episode; The Evil Of The Daleks